-The Leap Day Tradition That Has Stumped Historians For Centuries
+The One Leap Day Tradition That Stumps Historians

 Leap Day helps keep our seasons and calendar where it should be based on the time it takes Earth to make its way around the sun, but what other traditions are associated with the elusive 29th day of February?
 Since the creation of Leap Day in the first century BC, only one Leap Day tradition has been able to get a foothold and is still recognized in the UK and Ireland.
 Prepare to meet my not-so-secret inner history major.